Measures of complexity and entanglement in fermionic many-body systems: Complexity of the many-body wave-function in the case of a non-equilibrium process

-In the case of the HFBTHO solution the number of relevant canonical states is at most 1,000 or so, see Fig.~\ref{fig:occup_fission2} for the number of canonical wave-functions up to a given occupation number cutoff $n_\Lambda\approx 10^{-5}$.
-In the case of HFBTHO the chemical potentials can be tuned to fixed the desired particle numbers, even if the size of the single-particle space is (artificially) small.
-The particle number converges faster as a function of the cutoff in $n_k$ when compared to the entanglement entropy $S(t)$, compare Figs.~\ref{fig:occup_fission4} and \ref{fig:occup_fission3}.
-The lesson is that one cannot judge the quality of a wave-function for an arbitrary observable by using a wave-function obtained by a variational estimate for a qualitatively different observable, see also the arguments presented by \textcite{Anderson:1984} and our discussion above.
+In the case of HFBTHO the chemical potentials can be tuned to fix the desired particle numbers, even if the size of the single-particle space is (artificially) small.
+The particle number and the total energy of the system converges faster as a function of the cutoff in $n_k$ when compared to the entanglement entropy $S(t)$, compare Figs.~\ref{fig:occup_fission4} and \ref{fig:occup_fission3}.
+The lesson is that one cannot judge the quality or the complexity of a wave-function by using a wave-function obtained by a variational estimate for a qualitatively different observable, see also the arguments presented by \textcite{Anderson:1984} and our discussion above.

-The entropies $S(t)$ evaluated using HFBTHO initial wave-functions are shown with the red solid and dashed lines in Fig.~\ref{fig:entropy}, in the case of unprojected particle numbers and projected particle numbers respectively.
-The initial densities obtained with the code HFBTHO were placed on this spatial lattice and only the proton and neutron chemical potentials were slightly adjusted, in order to obtained the correct particle numbers $Z=92$ and $N=144$ respectively.
-Fully self-consistent initial wave-functions obtained on the 3D spatial lattice $30^2\times60$ were used to determine the canonical occupation probabilities for the entropies $S(t)$ shown with black solid and dashed lines for unprojected particle numbers and projected particle numbers respectively.
-The difference between the initial canonical occupation probabilities obtained using the HFBTHO and fully self-consistent solutions are illustrated in Fig.~\ref{fig:occup_fission1}.
+In a full TDSLDA simulation of fission we have extracted the canonical occupation probabilities as a function of time, and for all times their qualitative behavior is very similar to that at $t=0$ as illustrated in Figs.~\ref{fig:occup_fission1}, and \ref{fig:ekin}, even though the pairing condensates are absent for times > 700 fm/c and the role of SRCs is always manifest, see also Refs.~\cite{Bulgac:2022,Bulgac:2022a}.
+The entropies $S(t)$ evaluated using HFBTHO initial wave functions are shown with the red solid and dashed lines in Fig.~\ref{fig:entropy}, in the case of unprojected particle numbers and projected particle numbers respectively.
+The initial densities obtained with the code HFBTHO were placed on this spatial lattice and only the proton and neutron chemical potentials were slightly adjusted, in order to obtain the correct particle numbers $Z=92$ and $N=144$ respectively.
+Fully self-consistent initial wave functions obtained on the 3D spatial lattice $N_xN_yN_z=30\times30\times60$ were used to determine the canonical occupation probabilities for the entropies $S(t)$ shown with black solid and dashed lines for unprojected particle numbers and projected particle numbers respectively.
+The difference between the initial canonical occupation probabilities obtained using the HFBTHO, in which only the chemical potentials were adjusted, and fully self-consistent solutions obtained on the 3D $N_xN_yN_z$ lattice are illustrated in Fig.~\ref{fig:occup_fission1}.
+In Fig.~\ref{fig:entropy} with dashed lines we present the corresponding entanglement entropies evaluated after the proton and neutron particle projections were performed at each time.